 Last week recap

-JPY: The upcoming Japanese economic calendar is a bit busier than last week, featuring the BOJ’s Rate Decision on Thursday.
-Monday and Tuesday are quiet, so Wednesday starts the week’s highlights off with the Current Account (0.75T).
-Thursday then features Core Machinery Orders (11.3%), and the BOJ’s tentatively scheduled Monetary Policy Statement, Overnight Call Rate Decision (<0.10%) and Press Conference.
-That concludes the week’s important data since Friday offers little of note.
-Resistance for USD/JPY currently shows up at 78.59/99 and 79.04/80, with support indicated at 77.66/94 and 76.02.
+JPY: The upcoming Japanese economic calendar is somewhat busier than last week, featuring the BOJ Rate Decision on Thursday.
+Monday starts the week’s highlights off with the Tankan Manufacturing Index (-7) and the Tankan Non-Manufacturing Index (8), and Tuesday’s key events include Average Cash Earnings (-0.1%).
+Wednesday then offers little noteworthy data, while Thursday features the tentatively scheduled BOJ Monetary Policy Statement, Overnight Call Rate Decision (<0.10%) and BOJ Press Conference.
+That concludes the week’s important data since Friday is quiet.
+Resistance for USD/JPY currently shows up at 94.90/95.07, 96.12 and 96.55/70, with support indicated at 94.05/21, 93.52 and 92.14/95.

 CAD: The upcoming Canadian economic calendar is a bit more active than last week, featuring jobs data on Friday.
 Monday is quiet, so Tuesday starts the week’s highlights off a speech by Governing Council Member Murray, and Wednesday and Thursday offer little of note.
 Friday’s important data then concludes the week with the Employment Change (7.6K), Trade Balance (0.2B), Unemployment Rate (7.0%) and Ivey PMI (52.3).
 Resistance for USD/CAD is seen at 1.0179/97, 1.0231/55 and 1.0283/1.0301, while support shows at 1.0142, 1.0033/99 and 0.9902/63.